gbmhunter/MString/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v2.2.3.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
+v2.2.4.0  2014-10-07 Switched the printf 'ul' and similar specifiers in 'MString.cpp' for portable ones defined in 'inttypes.h', closes #60.
+Added dependencies to README. v2.2.3.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
 Many have actual and expected around the wrong way, closes #58. v2.2.2.0  2014-09-24 Add unit tests which makes sure 'MString::Find()' works correctly with empty strings, closes #57.
 Made 'MString::Find()' return -1 if string to search for is empty, closes #59.
 Updated URL in Makefile. v2.2.1.0  2014-09-18 Fixed up header guard names in header files, closes #54.